 There are other ways to block traffic by country.
 For example, CloudFlare has a paid service that can do this.
 These solutions have the advantage of keeping this traffic from ever hitting your site, which reduces server resources used.
 This extension though might be preferable, as it has features that allow registered users to login even if their country is blocked, if this feature is enabled.

 To traffic from unwanted countries, this extension shows a blocked message, but will present standard forum headers and footers.
+Please note that links show will simply return users back to this page.
 This is the standard blocked message:

 Administration Control Panel